 Find out what happens at your planning appointment for external radiotherapy to the lung.

-You may need an injection of contrast for your CT scan.
+You might need an injection of contrast into a vein in your hand.
 This is a dye that helps body tissues show up more clearly on the scan.
 Before you have the contrast medium, the radiographer asks you about any medical conditions or allergies.
 Some people are allergic to the dye.

 Ink and tattoo marks

 The radiographers might make pin point sized tattoo marks in the treatment area.
 These make sure they treat exactly the same area every day.
 They may also draw marks around the tattoos with a permanent ink pen.
 This highlights the tattoos and makes them look like small crosses.

 The radiotherapy unit staff tell you how to look after the markings.
 The pen marks might start to rub off in time.
 If that happens, tell your radiographer.
 Don't try to redraw them yourself.

 It can take a few days or up to 3 weeks before you start treatment.

 During this time your radiographers and doctors create your radiotherapy plan.
 They make sure that the area of the cancer will receive a high dose and surrounding areas receive a low dose.
 This reduces the side effects you might get during and after treatment.

 Read about having radiotherapy for the different types of lung cancer.